amsehili/auditok/doc/examples.rst

 Skip part of audio data
 =======================

-If the `skip` parameter is > 0, :func:`load` will skip that amount  in seconds of leading audio data:
+If the ``skip`` parameter is greater than 0, :func:`load` will skip that specified amount of leading audio data, measured in seconds:

 .. code:: python